fattard/MissingEventFlagsCheckerPlugin/README.md

 If you need to edit the event flags or just dump them, you can use the companion plugin [FlagsEditorEX](https://github.com/fattard/FlagsEditorEXPlugin).

-*Note: This is a WIP plugin, it already covers **the most important parts of each game**, but it far from ideal.*
+*Note: This is a WIP plugin, it already covers **the most important parts of each game**, but it is far from ideal.*
 *Gen1 and Gen2 games are now fully supported, while remaining ones are partially supported.*

 ## Setup Instructions